exercism/bash/concepts/variables/introduction.md

 echo "${x}x${x}"
 ```

-Some [style guides][google-style-guide] recommend using braces in most cases for readability.
+Some [style guides][google-style-guide] recommend using braces in most cases for readability and/or consistency.

 ## Positional Parameters

 As we discussed in the [Commands and Arguments][cmds-args] lesson, commands can take arguments.
 Bash scripts are no exception.
-The arguments to the current instance of bash are called "positional parameters".
+The arguments to the current instance of bash are called _positional parameters_.
 They can be retrieved with these special parameters:

 * `$1` -- the first positional parameter